plumvillage/newsletter/src/2024/en/articles/sr-hoa-nghiem--a-thousand-rivers-of-moonlight.md

 {% image "article2024/Done-Sr.Hoa Nghiem/Sr Hoa Nghiem 2_e.jpg" %}

 Caro then took Br.
 Phap Khong and me to Burke Library, another library on the upper floor, where students could study and conduct research.
 They led us to a small secluded room displaying pictures and materials about the founders of the school and the professors who had taught here.
 I was surprised to see a picture of Thay in a glass case alongside other renowned professors of the university.
 Thay looked very young, around 36 years old.
-They displayed his Master’s thesis with his research topic, entitled “The Problem of Knowledge in the Philosophy of Vijñānavāda."
+They displayed his Master’s thesis with his research topic, titled “The Problem of Knowledge in the Philosophy of Vijñānavāda."
 I felt a sense of pride and admiration for my teacher: A young monk could eloquently present the epistemology of Buddhist philosophy, a relatively challenging doctrine, in the Western academic environment where Buddhism was still quite unfamiliar at that time.

 Mr. Thanh also wanted to visit Riverside Church, where Thay gave a talk on September 27, 2001, after the Twin Towers were attacked on September 11.
 When we arrived, it was already quite dark.
 Initially, those inside the church didn’t want to receive us, saying that they had closed.
 But upon hearing that we were making a documentary about Thay life, an elderly man in the church told the security guards to let us in.
 The kind elderly man welcomed us and took the delegation to visit the hall, where Thay had given his talk to 1,500 people.
 He had been present among the audience.
 Brother Phap Khong mentioned that he was not yet a monastic at that time and had also sat among the audience, listening to Thay talk.